nancopeland/old-portfolio-site/_posts/2016-12-29-pub-site-redesign.markdown

 Industry Dive has 12 publications each focusing on a different industry.
 Although their main product is a daily newsletter for each publication, the publication sites (which the newsletters link to) needed to be updated.

-**Problem:** Site looks outdated and clunky.
-User experience could also be improved overall to increase engagement and ad clicks.
+**Problem:** Site looked outdated and clunky.
+User experience could also be improved to increase engagement and ad clicks.

 ![old site]({{ site.url }}/assets/img/pub_sites/pub_site_old.jpg)

-**Solution:** Update design and utilize user feedback update site's design.
-This solution includes a variety of design updates but we focused on keeping the design clean and easy to understand for users of all ages and technical literacies.
+**Solution:** Utilize user feedback to update site's design.
+This solution included a variety of design updates but we focused on keeping the design clean and easy to understand for users of all ages and technical literacies.

-**Some overall goals:**
+**Overall goals:**

 **1. Improve overall aesthetic.**
 - improve visual hierarchy